 - a.
-When notifying the public about the grant award and activities; - b.
-When seeking applicants to participate in the program; - c.
-When seeking qualified contractors; and - d.
-When working with homeowners selected for assistance.
+When notifying the public about a grant award application and its proposed activities; - b.
+When notifying the public about the grant award and its funded activities; - c.
+When seeking applicants to participate in the program (e.g., when seeking homeowners for rehabilitation assistance); - d.
+When seeking qualified contractors; - e.
+When working with homeowners selected for assistance; - f.
+When seeking bids from builders to construct the homes; and - g.
+When notifying the public about the grant award closeout and its accomplishments.